keell0renz/pytterns/README.md

 * It is awesome to include a code snippet how function and/or class should work.
 * Also, it is fantastic to give examples of data your function and/or class expects.

-Similar applies to classes, where you also tell about the class itself.
+Similar stuff applies to classes, where you additionally tell about the class itself.
 Also it is a good idea to use `@property` so you could also document properties for other developers.

 ```python
 class Circle: